Listen to this article

 What is Hertz?

-The unit is named after Heinrich Rudolf Hertz (1857-1894), a German physicist who first conclusively proved the existence of electromagnetic waves in 1887.
-Working in his laboratory in Karlsruhe, Hertz demonstrated that these invisible waves traveled at the speed of light and could be reflected, refracted, and polarized just like visible light.
+The unit is named after Heinrich Rudolf Hertz (1857-1894), a German physicist who first proved the existence of electromagnetic waves in 1887.
+Working in his laboratory in Karlsruhe, Hertz built a spark-gap transmitter and receiver that demonstrated these invisible waves traveled at the speed of light and could be reflected, refracted, and polarized just like visible light.

 Sound Frequencies: The Spectrum of Hearing

-Sound waves are mechanical vibrations that travel through air (or other media) at frequencies we can perceive as pitch.
-The human auditory system is remarkably capable of detecting a wide range of frequencies.
+Sound waves are mechanical vibrations that travel through air (or other media) at frequencies we perceive as pitch.
+You can convert between common frequency units with our hertz to kilohertz tool.

 The Range of Human Hearing

 The typical human hearing range spans from 20 Hz to 20,000 Hz (20 kHz).
-This represents about ten octaves of audible sound.
-However, this range varies significantly between individuals:
+This covers about ten octaves.
+However, this range varies significantly:

-- Infants and children can often hear frequencies up to 20 kHz or even slightly higher
+- Infants and children can often hear up to 20 kHz or slightly higher

-- Adults typically lose sensitivity to higher frequencies with age, often maxing out around 15-17 kHz by middle age
+- Adults typically lose high-frequency sensitivity with age, often maxing out around 15-17 kHz by middle age

 - Frequencies below 20 Hz (infrasound) are felt more than heard, causing physical sensations rather than audible sound